nombrekeff/eskema/README.md

 **Eskema** is a tool to help you validate dynamic data with a simple yet powerful API.

-It's initially intended to validate dynamic json returned from an API, passed in by a user or any other scenario where you might need to validate dynamic data.
-But it's not limited to json data, you can validate anyting you want to.
+It's initially intended to validate dynamic JSON returned from an API, passed in by a user or any other scenario where you might need to validate dynamic data.
+But it's not limited to JSON data, you can validate anything you want to.

 ## Features
 * Simple API